turingschool/curriculum/source/projects/dinner_dash.markdown

 ## Submission Guidelines

-* Your project must be "live" on the web for your evaluation.
-We recommend you deploy it on Heroku
+* Your project must be "live" on the web for your evaluation on Heroku
 * Your `README` file on GitHub should contain a link to your live site
 * On the production site, the URL path `/code` should redirect the user to the GitHub repository